nershman/SAFFI-Project/README.md

 # SAFFI-Project
 ## About

+This package is for reproducing the primary analysis I performed as part of my internship at IRIT in partnership with SAFFI project at INRAE.
+Running the scrape will scrape relevant data from both Netmums forum and Facebook and save it to a pickled dict.
+Running the analysis generate all graphs and tables from the report, after performin ETL on the pickled dict and cleaning.
+(Analysis is only performed on Netmums data, as we decided Facebook data was too noisy to find valuable information)

-This project involved scraping discussions from online forums in order to evaluate consumer sentiments on the safety of various baby-food products.
-For more details on the methods and results please check [the report.](https://github.com/nershman/SAFFI-Project/blob/master/report.pdf)
+For more details check out [the report.](https://github.com/nershman/SAFFI-Project/blob/master/report.pdf)

 # Package Setup
 ```